NicoleJackson89/pp1-dream-wedding/README.md

 ### Future Features

 - Taking into consideration that clients from different locations in the country / world may want to make use of our services, we may add virtual assistance with a bookings and payment page.
 These will also have links to a skype, Google meets or Teams meetings with clients.
-- A review section where past clients can add there experience with us for possible future clients to see.
+- A review section where past clients can add their experience with us for possible future clients to see.
 - A video gallery can be added for users to enjoy a 3D view of our work.

 ## Testing

-- HTML and CSS code was tested throught the building process of this web page using the W3C validator to fix any errors or warnings.
+- HTML and CSS code was tested through the building process of this web page using the W3C validator to fix any errors or warnings.
 This was to ensure a smoother final testing period at the end of the building process.

 ### HTML Validator

 - All of the HTML pages were passed through the official [W3C HTML validator](https://validator.w3.org/) no errors were found.
 - A warning has come up for the Gallery HTML page, a section was used without a heading.
 This was fixed by replacing the section element with a div element.
-- Other warnings have come up due to the usage of two or more consectutive hyphens used in comments, I made a concise desicion to leave these as they help with code location on the pages.
+- Other warnings have come up due to the usage of two or more consecutive hyphens used in comments, I made a conscious decision to leave these as they help with code location on the pages.

 ![HTML Validator](./assets/readme/html-validator.png)